samarabbas/temporal-documentation-legacy/docs/11_search.md

 There are some special considerations for these attributes:

-- CloseStatus, CloseTime, DomainID, ExecutionTime, HistoryLength, RunID, StartTime, WorkflowID, WorkflowType are reserved by Temporal and are read-only
+- CloseStatus, CloseTime, NamespaceID, ExecutionTime, HistoryLength, RunID, StartTime, WorkflowID, WorkflowType are reserved by Temporal and are read-only
 - CloseStatus is a mapping of int to state:
   - 0 = completed
   - 1 = failed